urani-trade/solana-dev-onboarding-rs/demos/frontend/06_serialize_custom_data_II/README.md

 <br>

+* Many components from this demo are similar from the previous.

-* We create the instruction buffer layout in `models/StudentIntro.ts`, and the program expects instruction data to contain:
+* However, in this example, we create the instruction buffer layout in `models/StudentIntro.ts`, and the program expects instruction data to contain:
     - `variant` as an unsigned, 8-bit integer representing the instruction to run (should be 0)
     - `name` as a string representing a name
     - `message` as a string representing the message